STEM-MBA Program

 Combine the Essential Business Skills of an MBA with Specialized Knowledge Based in Science, Technology, Engineering, and Math

-In Fall 2025, Rowan University is launching a STEM Master of Business Administration program (STEM MBA) designed for professionals ready to lead with insight, ingenuity, and innovation in today’s technology-forward global economy.
+This Fall 2026, Rowan University is launching a STEM Master of Business Administration program (STEM MBA) designed for professionals ready to lead with insight, ingenuity, and innovation in today’s technology-forward global economy.

 A Future-Focused MBA for Data-Driven, Tech-Powered Business Leaders